Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 3. SCL to esp8266 D1
 4. SDA to esp8266 D2

 After the system has operation has been confirmed, solder a jumper to connect the D0 and RST pins.
-This will anable the processor to wake up based on the timer.
+This will enable the processor to wake up based on the timer.
 New software cannot be uploaded while the jumper is connected.

 ## Software
 The USB software is written in C++ using the Arduino IDE.
 You need to edit the following code to interface with Home Assistant in ThingSpeak: